Mbaitoli

 Mbaitoli is a Local Government Area of Imo State, Nigeria.
 Its headquarters are in the town of Nwaorieubi (or Nworieubi).
-It has an area of 204 km² and a population of 327,000.
+It has an area of 204 km2 and a population of 327,000.
 The postal code of the area is 461.
-Mbaitoli is divided into 9 autonomous communities with 12 INEC wards.
+Mbaitoli is divided into 9 towns with over 20 autonomous communities with Mbieri as the most populated with 12 INEC wards.
 The principal occupations of these communities are farming and handicrafts.

 Culture and festivals

 Most of its festivals like the Mmanwu festival and Okorosha festival are held during the December holidays.
+Many towns and villages are also involved and participate in Oghu festival.
+Akata Afara is one village in Afara that participate in Ekeleke cultural festival.

 Ekeleke Dancing Group which is performed by Umuomezume kindred Ofekata, Orodo on every Eke day starting from April to first week of June.